 - Progression from normal to pureed diet

-- Progression from independence in most or all activities of daily living (ADLs) to needing major assistance by caretaker in all ADLs.
+- Progression from independence in most or all activities of daily living (ADLs) to needing major assistance by a caretaker in all ADLs

 B. Critical nutritional impairment as demonstrated by ALL of the following within 12 months preceding initial hospice certification: